Assets

 At this stage, the cz-benchmarks project represents an initial prototype and policy and project governance are intended to provide transparency and support the project in its current phase.
 Initial guidelines are as follows:

-• All content (models, tasks, metrics) included in cz-benchmarks currently represents a subset of recommendations from CZI staff.
+• All content (datasets, tasks, metrics) included in cz-benchmarks currently represents a subset of recommendations from CZI staff.

 • Future versions will incorporate an expanded and refined set of assets.
 However, not all assets are appropriate for inclusion in a benchmarking platform.
 Benchmark assets are chosen based on overall quality in relation to comparable reference points, current standards in the research community, and relationship to supported priority benchmark domains as outlined in the roadmap.
 Formal asset contribution and asset governance policies are in development.